 For the next method, we’re using a WordPress plugin to display Facebook events on a website.

-Besides displaying Facebook events on your site, this Facebook feeds plugin has the following excellent features:
+Besides displaying Facebook events on your site, this Facebook feeds plugin has the following features:

-- Display multiple Facebook feed types on your site, including news, photo, video feeds, and more.
+- Display multiple Facebook feed types on your site, including posts, photos, video feeds, and more.

-- Control the information displayed in your feeds by removing information like dates, descriptions, and so on.
+- Control the information displayed in your feeds, such as headers, dates, descriptions, and more.

 - Easily manage and display multiple Facebook account feeds on a single website.

-- Completely customize your feeds’ look and feel with layout choices like Facebook slider and styling options to match your website branding.
+- Completely customize your feeds’ look and feel with layout templates like Facebook slider and styling options to match your website branding.